JazzMaster/P65Pas/README.md

 ## Hello World

-P65Pas can compile to a general 6502 system, and it's not possible to do a general "Hello World" program.
+P65Pas can compile to a general 6502 system, <br>
+and it's not possible to do a general "Hello World" program.

-If we are going to compile for Commodore 64, we can use the Commodore64 unit and use the CHROUT procedure to send chars to screen:
+If we are going to compile for Commodore 64, <br>
+we can use the Commodore64 unit and use the CHROUT procedure to send chars to screen:

 ```
 {"Hello World" P65Pas program.}